Jegelewicz/arctos-ipt-archive/UWBM_test.markdown

 # Author contributions

-(GBIF Administrative Contact contact details as provided to GBIF. _get from GBIF API - https://www.gbif.org/dataset/830eb5d0-f762-11e1-a439-00145eb45e9a#contacts) provided the original data reviewed in this report.
+_GBIF Administrative Contact contact details as provided to GBIF. _get from GBIF API - https://www.gbif.org/dataset/830eb5d0-f762-11e1-a439-00145eb45e9a#contacts: Administrative point of contact insert_ provided the original data reviewed in this report.

-Administrative point of contact: _insert_ Administrative point of contact email: _insert_

-via VertNet IPT[^6]

 Nomer was responsible for name alignments.
 Elton carried out dataset extraction, and generated the review notes.
 Preston tracked, versioned, and packaged, the dataset under review.